Rania-Mzid/P2VRT/README.md

 2. Copy the code of the downloaded file named "transTo_Posix" in the created Acceleo project and run it.
 3. Run the result file named "Posix_Code" of this transformation with the chosen tool to be able to answer the following question.

-### Location of the files generated in the 4 steps
+### Location of the files to be downloaded and generated

-The designer will find:
-- the "transTo_Consistensy", "transTo_ChosenToolName" and "transTo_Posix" files in a folder named "trans_models" under his/her new project folder.
+- the "transTo_Consistensy", "transTo_ChosenToolName" and "transTo_Posix" files will be found in a folder named "trans_models" under his/her new project folder.
-- the "verif_Consistensy", "analysis_Model" and "Posix_Code" files in a folder named "src_gen" under his/her new project folder.
+- the "verif_Consistensy", "analysis_Model" and "Posix_Code" files will be found in a folder named "src_gen" under his/her new project folder.